evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 One type of sound system is available for the Citroën ë-C3.
 With the , you get NULL speakers with a max system output of  watts.

-In addition, with the an optional in-car navigation system, you get the help you need to find your destination.
+In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Citroën ë-C3 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights